marselgray/sql/README.md

 3. Date types

+## Inserting Data Lectures
+Inset:

+INSERT INTO cats

+order matters, for example if INSERT INTO cats(age, name);
+values should be (12, 'Victoria');

 ### Important Tips
 `mysql -u root -p`

 you dont have to capitalize commands, but people do to show what comes from sql and what comes from the admin